AdyGCode/SaaS-BED-Notes/Session-07/S07-Postman-and-APIs.md

 composer run dev
 ```
 12) In MS Terminal split the terminal into two sessions (<kbd>ALT</kbd>+<kbd>SHIFT</kbd>+<kbd>MINUS</kbd>).
-13) In the lower section,get the current working folder to be the cloned project ready for any further commands to be executed (eg creating a new model).
+13) In the lower section, change into the working folder for the cloned project ready for any further commands to be executed (e.g. creating a new model).
 ```shell
 cd ~/Source/Repos/SaaS-BED-L12-API-Demo-2025-S1
 ```